turtl/www/views/pages/index.md

             <div>
                 <h2>Stay secure</h2>
                 <p>
-                    Everything you put into Turtl is encrypted before being saved.
-The only way to decrypt it is with your login info which only you know.
-Turtl takes your privacy seriously, making it a great for security-conscious individuals and small businesses.
+                    Everything you put into Turtl is encrypted, and only you hold the keys to unlock your data.
+Turtl takes your privacy seriously, making it a great for security-conscious individuals and small businesses.<br>
                     <a href="/docs/security">Read more about Turtl's security &raquo;</a>
                 </p>
             </div>